 The Edge of the World lookout and visitor site is an important destination in North West Tasmania and due for revitalisation.
-The Parks and Wildlife Service engaged landscape architects, Inspiring Place, to develop a concept plan that protects the site’s significant cultural and natural values, while ensuring facilities and infrastructure can sustainability accommodate current and future use of the area.
+The Parks and Wildlife Service engaged landscape architects, Inspiring Place, to develop a concept plan that protects the site’s significant cultural and natural values; while ensuring facilities and infrastructure can sustainably accommodate current and future use of the area.

 The area is part of the Western Tasmania Aboriginal Cultural Landscape, a National Heritage Place protected site under the Environment Protection and Biodiversity Conservation Act 1999.
 It provides a link to the unique Tasmanian Aboriginal way of life that was present and is still undertaken on the West Coast of Tasmania.